 Explore the response strategies available to your team in the Amazon Basin.
 Select a tab to read each option’s approach, advantages, and disadvantages.

-Use drones equipped with multi-spectral imaging to monitor the spread of the spill in real-time, allowing for quick deployment of containment measures in key affected areas.
+Use drones equipped with multispectral imaging to monitor the spill in real time, enabling rapid deployment of containment measures in key areas.

-Deploy advanced containment booms designed for riverine environments, which can navigate the Amazon's complex waterways and be quickly deployed in critical areas to prevent the spread to tributaries and protected zones.
+Deploy advanced containment booms designed for riverine environments to navigate complex waterways and quickly protect tributaries and sensitive zones.

-Introduce bioremediation barriers using microorganisms or plants to naturally break down oil.
-These can be placed strategically in the spill’s path to degrade pollution without introducing harmful chemicals.
+Introduce barriers using microorganisms or plants to naturally break down oil.
+Position strategically along the spill path to degrade pollutants without harmful chemicals.

-Construct absorbent marshlands using natural materials (coconut husk, bamboo) that soak up oil while minimizing ecological disruption.
-These can be placed at riverbanks and high-risk collection areas.
+Construct absorbent marshlands using natural materials (e.g., coconut husk, bamboo) to soak up oil while minimizing ecological disruption at riverbanks and collection zones.

-After carefully reviewing the options above, your team must now choose the response strategy that best aligns with operational and environmental objectives.
-Select one option below to record your team’s decision with 1min or less remaining.
+After carefully reviewing the options above, choose the strategy that best aligns with operational and environmental objectives.
+Select one option below to record your team’s decision with 1 min or less remaining.